 How to Save your Back While Throwing on the Pottery Wheel

 We recently have had adjustable stand up desks made available here at CAN HQ, and it has been great!
 I don’t get the back and neck pains I used to get when sitting at the computer all day.
-I am now convinced that if my time spent at the
+I am now convinced that if my time spent at the pottery wheel ever approaches my time spent at the computer, I will learn to throw standing up.

 In today’s post, an excerpt from the Ceramics Monthly archive, Paul Young explains how to make a brace for your back which makes throwing standing up even better!